BankingofThings/BoT-Python-SDK/README.md

-# Banking of Things IoT Python SDK
+# Banking of Things Python SDK

-IoT BoT SDK for Python
+The BoT SDK for Python

 ## System Requirements